user-synax/Kivo/docs.md

 - **Android:** Add to Home Screen / Install app.
 - **iOS Safari:** Share → **Add to Home Screen**.

 It opens in **standalone** mode starting at `/app`.
 Icons and name come from `frontend/public/manifest.json`.
-A service worker handles push; there is no full offline chat cache yet (you still need the network to send/receive messages).
+A service worker handles push.
+Kivo caches your conversation, Space, friend, and friend-request **lists** in IndexedDB so they paint instantly on reload, but there is **no full offline message cache** yet (you still need the network to send/receive messages and see full history).

 ---